stephenisau/jobly/README.md

 # React Jobly

-This is a basic full-stack application for a job board.
-The backend is built with node express and the frontend is built with React.
+Jobly is a full-stack application based on indeed.com The backend is built with node express and the frontend is built with React using a PostgreSQL database.

 ## Setup